19 JavaScript Alternatives That are Taking Over the Dev Scene

 • Interoperable with JavaScript and Java

-What we like about it: The harmonious marriage between functional programming and the omnipresent JavaScript ecosystem makes ClojureScript a secret weapon for sophisticated web development.
+What we like about it: The harmonious marriage between functional programming and the omnipresent JavaScript ecosystem makes ClojureScript a secret weapon for sophisticated web development and a viable alternative to JavaScript.

 PureScript